bentlema/puppet-tutorial-pe/tutorial/vbox/01-Provision-Training-VMs.md

 "vagrant destroy 1a2b3c4d"
 ```

 This concludes Lab #1.
-You should now have 3 VMs up and running named as shown above in the 'global-status' output above.
+You should now have 3 VMs up and running named as
+shown above in the **global-status** output above.

 If you're curious how the VM's are configured, take a peek at the
 [puppet-tutorial-pe/Vagrantfile](/Vagrantfile)

 If you're not planning to continue to the next lab, you may want to halt all
 of your training VM's.
 Make sure you've exited the ssh session of each VM,
-and back down to the shell prompt on your workstation, then issue the **vagrant halt**
+and back down to the shell prompt on your workstation, then issue the `vagrant halt`
 for each VM as follows:

 ```